 Stair Chair Lift

-Of all the accessability devices and aids that have been invented in the last century, surely one of the most useful and used of all must be the stair chair life, otherwise known as simply stair lifts, handicap stair lifs, home stair lifts etc. These amazingly useful devices came into being during the 1920s and followed an incredibly simply idea, as do most great inventions.
+If you are looking for information on stair chair lifts, this detailed and informative article can reveal what you need to know.
+Of all the accessability devices and aids that have been invented in the last century, surely one of the most useful and used of all must be the stair chair life, otherwise known as simply stair lifts, handicap stair lifs etc.

+These amazingly useful devices came into being during the 1920s and followed an incredibly simply idea, as do most great inventions.
 Here we'll take a look at how stairlifts came into being, what their many uses are and what to look for in a good quality stair lift.

 History of the Stair Lift

 It was as long ago as the 1920s, when C.C.
-Crispen, who was a Pennsylvania entrepreneur, came upon the idea of enable a friend who was having difficulty with mobility to travel betweeb the floors of his home.
+Crispen, who was a Pennsylvania entrepreneur, came upon the idea to help a friend who was having difficulty with mobility to travel between the floors of his home.
 With this in mind, Crispen designed a seat that was capable of ascending and descending the stairs.
-As he was a self-taught engineer, Crispen was able to build his first prototype which became known as the Inclin-ator, which was in essence an inclining chair that ran up and down the staircase on rails.

 However, long before Crispen brought his amazing idea to life, a historian who works for the television, Doctor David Starkey found evidence to suggest that King Henry VIII of England actually possessed the very first crude means for ascending and descending a flight of stairs using a chair that was raised and lowered by hand (this was done by servants) using a block and tackle system at his London palacial home Whitehall Palace.